-The Museum of Modern Art has announced the acquisition of four H&FJ type families — HTF Didot, Gotham, Mercury and Retina — for its permanent collection.
+The Museum of Modern Art has announced the acquisition of four type families by Hoefler & Co. — HTF Didot, Gotham, Mercury and Retina — for its permanent collection.

-In designing new typefaces, Hoefler & Frere-Jones has long been consumed with the interpretation of historical artifacts, the implications of cultural expectations and mechanical requirements, and the invention of new techniques.
-Four type families that embody H&FJ’s approach to type design are HTF Didot, Gotham, Mercury and Retina, and we are honored to have these designs selected by the Museum of Modern Art for inclusion in its permanent collection.
+In designing new typefaces, we’ve has long been consumed with the interpretation of historical artifacts, the implications of cultural expectations and mechanical requirements, and the invention of new techniques.
+Four type families that embody our approach to type design are HTF Didot, Gotham, Mercury and Retina, and we are honored to have these designs selected by the Museum of Modern Art for inclusion in its permanent collection.

 This acquisition marks an important expansion of MoMA’s design collection, which includes historically significant objects ranging from Frank Lloyd Wright’s model for Fallingwater to the original Macintosh 128K computer, into the category of typeface design.
 “Type design is an essential dimension of the history of modern art and design,” writes Senior Curator Paola Antonelli.
 “The best typefaces belong in MoMA’s collection.”

 The typefaces chosen for the MoMA collection have been selected for their social relevance, the ways in which they reflect technological progress, and their importance to cultural history.
 “Each is a milestone in the history of typography,” writes Antonelli.
-Alongside H&FJ’s typefaces are major works by a number of our friends and colleagues, including Matthew Carter, Erik Spiekermann, Erik van Blokland and Just van Rossum, and the many contributors to Emigre.
-H&FJ is proud to be in such distinguished company, and to be a part of MoMA’s recognition of our industry’s craft.
+Alongside our typefaces are major works by a number of our friends and colleagues, including Matthew Carter, Erik van Blokland and Just van Rossum, and the many contributors to Emigre.
+H&Co is proud to be in such distinguished company, and to be a part of MoMA’s recognition of our industry’s craft.